IniongunIsaac/Tiv-Bible-SwiftData/README.md

 ##### Notes:
 While reading the bible, the app allows you to take notes for any selected verses of your choice.
 A list of verses with comments alongside them can be viewed at a later time and you can then decide to share them, copy or delete them respectively.

-##### Search and History
+##### Search
 The app contains a robust functionality that allows you to search through the entire bible.
 Upon successful search, a list of search results is displayed and you can choose to proceed with reading the full chapter or verse of any of the search results.
-In addition to this, you can also find lists of your recent searches and reading history respectively.

 ##### Custom Settings
 The app allows you to dynamically: